AlanG099/Networking-in-Azure-VMs/README.md

 ![No response](https://github.com/user-attachments/assets/6958ee85-9c8d-4026-9fcd-c04d42be7854)
 </p>
-After adding that rule for the firewall of the Linux VM, it is now not allowing any ICMP traffic.
-Since we did this while the Windows VM was pinging the Linux VM, it is now showing that the ping request are no longer getting a response from the Linux VM as a result from this (Displayed back on the Windows 10 VM on Wireshark and Powershell.
+After adding that rule for the firewall of the Linux VM, it is not allowing any ICMP traffic.
+Since we did this while the Windows VM was pinging the Linux VM, it is showing that the ping request are no longer getting a response from the Linux VM as a result from this (Displayed back on the Windows 10 VM on Wireshark and Powershell.
 </p>
 <br />